"How To" Manual For Clubs/Organizations

 3. A college employee MUST accompany the club/organization on any trip.
 Also, provide the appropriate advice and guidance in relation to planning a trip.
 Therefore, the advisor must accompany the club/organization on trips or assist in securing a substitute.

 4. Advise the club/organization officers in managing the budget.
-The advisor’s signature is required on all transactions relating to the budget.
+The Advisor’s signature is required on all transactions relating to the budget.

 5. Be present at scheduled club/organization meetings.
-If the advisor is unable to attend a meeting, the club/organization is responsible for ensuring the advisor is fully aware of everything that happened at the meeting.
+If the advisor is unable to attend a meeting, the club/organization is responsible for ensuring the Advisor is fully aware of everything that happened at the meeting.

 6. Provide advice and guidance in planning club/organization functions/events.
 Be present at all functions/events organized by the club/organization.